 Staff Profile

-• Central point of contact for the University’s cult film club that runs in association with the local independent cinema, The Northampton Filmhouse.
-This involves monthly screenings with associated public events including pre-screening lectures, post screening panel discussions, Director Q and As, etc.
+David is the central point of contact for the University’s cult film club that runs in association with the local independent cinema, The Northampton Filmhouse.
+This involves monthly screenings with associated public events including pre-screening lectures, post screening panel discussions, Director Q and As, etc. David also works with The National Film and Sci Fi Museum in organising and running the ongoing podcast “Cult Media in 50 Objects”.

 In 2016 David attained Fellowship of the Higher Education Academy.